Here are 10 vintage fishing lures that still catch fish (if you're brave enough to tie them to your line).

 Truthfully though, after one bass, I usually untie it and place it back in my tackle box.
 Rough shape or not, I don't want to push my luck on losing this great antique fishing lure.

 There were actually two models of the Luny Frog - the open-leg version shown here and a closed-leg model.
 If you happen to have one of the rarer closed-leg models, you could be looking at a lure worth anywhere from $100 to over $1,000, depending on condition.
 You can pick up Luny Frogs for sale online in decent condition for around $40, although occasionally cheaper deals can be found.

 Check out this 1928 Heddon catalog page featuring the Luny Frog shared by FinAndFlame.com.

 5. Creek Chub Mouse

 The Creek Chub Mouse is my dad's favorite topwater lure for big pike and largemouth bass.
 He has many of them, made of the hard plastic that characterized Creek Chub's production in the 1960s and 70s.
-He fished them hard.
-So hard that most of their hair and string tails are missing and they've all got battle scars from pike teeth.
+He fished them hard - so hard most of their hair and string tails are missing and they've all got battle scars from pike teeth.

-Today you can get mouse lures that are so realistic that they look like they were molded from actual mice.
-If you want the older version most can be had for under $20, even with glass eyes.
+Today you can get mouse lures so realistic that they look like they were molded from actual mice.
+If you want the older version, most can be had for under $20, even with glass eyes.